-Here's how I worked with them to create a well defined product development pipeline, achieving a steady, predictable development cadence, weekly release schedule, and reliable model for forecasting the delivery of development milestones.
+Here's how I worked with them to create a well defined product development pipeline, achieving a steady, predictable engineering cadence, weekly release schedule, and reliable model for forecasting the delivery of development milestones.

-The company had a strong product vision and a team of competent developers, but too much refinement of features was happening after developers began writing code.
-The product team would describe a new feature leaving many details to developer interpretation, and the developers would immediately break those features up into technical to-do items.
+The company had a strong product vision and a team of competent engineers, but too much refinement of features was happening after engineers began writing code.
+The product team would describe a new feature leaving many details to engineer interpretation, and the engineers would immediately break those features up into technical to-do items.

 Confusion grew as time passed and the context for these technical to-do items was lost.
 By the time a complete feature was delivered, it had usually diverged significantly from what the product team had envisioned, and the feature would have to be clarified and reworked.